“I think that it is really sinking in that I really have to show compassion for myself;

 “Love and Death are the great gifts that are given to us; mostly, they are passed on unopened.”
 Rainer Maria Rilke

 In our 2-day retreat, we are afforded a rare opportunity to dive into the practice of mindfulness, to contemplative and explore our personal relationship with our inner life and death, and to touch a place of inner awareness and interconnectedness through practicing together.
 The retreat experience is seen as a core competency in the our program, as it provides a group context in deepening our mindfulness and compassion skills through sitting practice and contemplation.
 Module 2 invites you to find your “Quiet Mind,” by allowing space and time to just be.
-You will explore sitting, walking, and other mindfulness skills, as well as contemplative practices, including, Conscious Dying, Metta, and Tonglen from the Buddhist tradition.
+You will explore sitting, walking, and other mindfulness skills, as well as contemplative practices exploring meaning, dying, spirituality and lovingkindness.

 - Experience silence and the benefits of extended period of mindfulness practice, as you break from your everyday habits and enter a retreat;

 - Build your mindfulness skills and explore various contemplative meditation practices and techniques as a means for exploring your “inner” awareness;